This country-specific Q&A provides an overview to employment and labour law in Sweden.

 Employers may terminate an employment with or without notice.
 The Swedish Employment Protection Act (“EPA”) sets forth that termination of an employment with notice requires objective grounds to be deemed valid.

 A distinction of objective grounds is made between termination due to redundancy and termination due to reasons related to the employee personally.
-Redundancy covers all reasons attributable to the employer, e.g., shortage of work, close down of a business or restructuring due to new technology.
+Redundancy covers all reasons attributable to the employer, e.g., shortage of work, restructuring due to downsizing or restructuring due to new technology.
 Personal reasons are all reasons attributable to the employee, such as the employee’s performance or conduct.

 The employer is entitled to terminate an employment without notice, summary dismissal, if the employee is in severe breach of his obligations as an employee.
 This may be at hand if the employee acts disloyally (e.g. working for competitors during the employment) or commits criminal actions against the employer.